 Passport Photo Dimensions - Complete Measurement Guide

-Indian passport photo size in all units: 2x2 inches = 51x51mm = 5.1x5.1cm = 600x600 pixels.
+Indian passport photo size in all units: 35×45mm = 3.5×4.5cm = 1.38×1.77 inches = 630×810 pixels.
 Use this page to convert, compare, and measure without guessing.

 Quick Reference

 These values are not competing rules.
-They are four ways of describing the same final square image.
+They are four ways of describing the same final portrait image.
 If one unit is wrong, the others are usually wrong too, so it helps to check the full conversion together.

 Why the Measurements Matter